How to Heal a Cut on Your Vagina

 Most tears can heal on their own if they are kept clean and free of anything that could irritate them, but deeper injuries may need to be stitched up.
 Women who have third or fourth degree vaginal tears should visit a doctor for this, as these can lead to infection or separation of the repaired area.
 The doctor can use a needle to repair the injury and will also examine the rest of the pelvic area for signs of serious injuries, such as a hematoma.

-Zobacz też: Why Does My Vagina Itch Before My Period?
+Zobacz też: Why Does My Vagina Smell Like Ammonia?

 Avoid sex